 There are plenty of deli's and take aways for snacks etc but if you do fancy just simply one of the best and biggest sandwiches in Vegas, head for Canter's Deli in Treasure Island, its the best.

-For more Vegas information please visit www.vegasholidayguide.com , hope this helped. over 6 years ago
+For more Vegas information please visit www.vegasholidayguide.com , hope this helped. almost 7 years ago